-You download a digital wellness app to spend less time on your phone, which ironically requires you to look at your phone.
-It’s a trap.
-Real digital wellbeing isn’t about adding more software to your life.
-It’s about utilizing physical friction and curating physical environments that dictate your digital behavior.
+Downloading a digital wellness app to reduce screen time is a trap that forces you to look at your phone even more.
+True digital wellbeing requires applying physical friction and curating environments that dictate your behavior.

 Top Picks